US has closely monitored power struggle between Prigozhin and Russian government for months - KTVZ

 Prigozhin, one of Russian President Vladimir Putin’s closest allies, vowed to retaliate against the country’s military leadership after accusing Russian forces of striking a Wagner military camp and killing a “huge amount” of his mercenaries.

-As of Friday evening, US President Joe Biden had been briefed on the developing situation in Russia, according to NSC spokesman Adam Hodge.
+As of Friday evening, US President Joe Biden had been briefed on the developing situation in Russia, according to National Security Council spokesman Adam Hodge.

 In January, a top White House official said Wagner was becoming a “rival power center to the Russian military and other Russian militaries.”
 Officials suggested at the time that Prigozhin was working to advance his own interests in Ukraine instead of the broader Russian objectives.

-The Wagner Group, which the West claimed had recruited prison convicts for fighting in Ukraine, was making decisions based on “what they will generate for Prigozhin, in terms of positive publicity,” John Kirby, the National Security Council spokesman, said in January.
+The Wagner Group, which the West claimed had recruited prison convicts for fighting in Ukraine, was making decisions based on “what they will generate for Prigozhin, in terms of positive publicity,” John Kirby, National Security Council coordinator for strategic communications, said in January.

 Since then, White House and other US national security aides have been highly attuned to what one official said was an “ongoing battle” between Prigozhin and the Russian ministry of defense.